Funding Opportunities

 Annual

-Grants awarded through this RFA are intended to provide support for the investigation of key unresolved research questions in autism, particularly those that connect etiology to brain function and behavior.
-SFARI welcomes risk and novelty in Research Award proposals, but potential impact on the autism research field will be the most important criterion.
-Competitive applications will have preliminary data or other relevant groundwork that justifies substantial investment on the proposed topic.
+Grants awarded through this RFA were intended to provide support for the investigation of key unresolved research questions in autism, particularly those that connect etiology to brain function and behavior.
+SFARI welcomed risk and novelty in Research Award proposals, but potential impact on the autism research field was the most important criterion.
+Competitive applications had preliminary data or other relevant groundwork that justifies substantial investment on the proposed topic.

 Targeted

-Grants awarded through this request for applications are intended to develop and validate outcome measures that are suitable for use in intervention studies that target the core symptoms of autism spectrum disorder.
+Grants awarded through this RFA were intended to develop and validate outcome measures that are suitable for use in intervention studies that target the core symptoms of autism spectrum disorder.
 Such measures should provide objective data with strong psychometric properties, be scalable for use in large, multisite studies, not be unduly burdensome to participants and families, and have evident clinical relevance.
 They would ideally capture naturalistic rather than laboratory behavior and be applicable to subjects across a wide range of ages and levels of functioning.

 Targeted

-Genomic Analysis for Autism Risk Variants in SPARK – Request for Applications
+Whole-Genome Analysis for Autism Risk Variants — Request for Applications

 Targeted

-Grants awarded through this RFA are intended to advance our understanding of the genetic basis of autism, and in particular, to begin to assess genetic variants conferring risk in non-coding regions and in coding regions of the genome that may be less accessible to whole-exome sequencing.
-Investigators who are interested in developing innovative and efficient ways to analyze whole-genome sequencing data from 500 Simons Simplex Collection (SSC) families are encouraged to apply.
-The maximum budget is $250,000, including indirect costs, for eighteen months, non-renewable.
+Grants awarded through this RFA were intended to advance our understanding of the genetic basis of autism, and in particular, to begin to assess genetic variants conferring risk in non-coding regions and in coding regions of the genome that may be less accessible to whole-exome sequencing.
+Investigators who are interested in developing innovative and efficient ways to analyze whole-genome sequencing data from 500 Simons Simplex Collection (SSC) families were encouraged to apply.

 Subscribe to our newsletter and receive SFARI funding announcements and news